datacommonsorg/docsite/bigquery/query_places.md

              WHERE C = 'country/USA')
 ```

-* List all the places of type X neighboring Y:
+### List all the places of type X within Z range of Y, e.g we can use the "nearbyPlaces" triples to compute cities within 10KM distance of San Francisco:

 ```sql
 -- “nearbyPlaces” triple is coded as <place>@<distance_in_meters>